 If a robot's entire body moves out beyond the white line of the field completely, it will be called for being out of bounds.
 When this situation arises, the robot is given a one-minute penalty, and the team is asked to remove the robot from the field.
-The robot out time starts once the robot is removed.
 There is no time stoppage for the game itself.